Orange Mound, Memphis: Vibrant black community - 1970s

 In the 1970s, Orange Mound was billed as "the largest concentration of blacks in the United States except for Harlem in New York City."
 The neighborhood provided a refuge for black people moving to the city for the first time from rural areas.
 Although the streets of the early Orange Mound were unpaved, it was a vibrant community in which a mix of residences, businesses, churches, and cultural centers flourished.
 During the era of desegregation, Orange Mound entered a period of decline as younger residents began to move away.

 Drugs and crime - 1980s-1990s

-Built on strong families, preachers, churches, and civic pride, this was a huge community of black homeowners in the 1940-50's.
 Drugs and alcohol had been an issue for many years.
-Once crack entered, the community was destroyed with violence and drug dealing.
+Once crack entered the scene, the community was destroyed with violence and drug dealing.
 Drug use devastated poor and middle-class families.
-The community role models shifted away from teachers, preachers, and doctors to drug dealers and gang members.
-Orange Mound was listed in 1994 as the # 1 area for murders, burglaries, and rapes in Memphis.
-Since 1994, Orange Mound has improved considerably as crime has decreased due to the revitalization of the community.
+Since the 1990s, Orange Mound has improved considerably as crime has decreased due to the revitalization of the community.

 Revitalization - 2000s

-In the first decade of the 21st century, Orange Mound has been the focus of a variety of revitalization efforts.
+In the first decade of the 21st century, Orange Mound became the focus of a variety of revitalization efforts.
 One such effort, the Orange Mound Collaborative, funded by a Ford Foundation grant, stresses "education through empowerment."
 The Orange Mound Collaborative's projects include an Early Childhood Institute, and an oral history project in which researchers conduct videotaped interviews with Orange Mound's older residents.